-The Randolph Conservation Commission (RCC) has prepared this guide to explain what you, as an abutter to a proposal to conduct work in or near wetlands, can expect during the project permitting process.
+The Randolph Conservation Commission has prepared this guide to explain what you, as an abutter to a proposal to conduct work in or near wetlands, can expect during the project permitting process.
 It is not intended as a legal guide, but to help you understand how to participate in hearings, get information, and best communicate any concerns.
-To reach the Commission, please call 781-961-1519 or email firstname.lastname@example.org The RCC is located in Town Hall at 41 South Main Street Randolph, MA 02368.
+To reach the Commission, please call 781-961-1519 or email the Conservation Department located in Town Hall at 41 South Main Street Randolph, MA 02368.

 Who is notified of a wetlands project?
 The Randolph Wetlands Protection Bylaw requires that all property owners within 300- feet of a proposal to conduct work in or near wetlands are notified by the applicant by mail.
-All wetland hearings are also legally advertised in the Randolph Herald at least 5 days prior to the hearing.
+All wetland hearings are also legally advertised ina local newspaper at least 5 days prior to the hearing.

 How Can I Find Out More About What is Proposed?
-Residents are encouraged to call the RCC Office or the Applicant to ask questions.
-The application and proposed plan are on file at the RCC office.
+Residents are encouraged to call the Conservation Department at Town Hall or the Applicant to ask questions.
+The application and proposed plan are on file at the Conservation office.
 You are welcome to review this information and may pay for copies of any information that you would like to keep.
 Since staff is part-time and often conducting site visits, it is best to make an appointment.

 What Should I Expect at the Public Hearing?
 At the hearing, the applicant or property owner will present plans and explain what is proposed.
-The RCC will ask questions.
-Then, the RCC Chair will ask if anyone in the audience has questions or wishes to offer an opinion as it relates to wetland protection.
-Since the RCC hears several projects in an evening, hearings last a specified period of time.
-At the end of this time, the hearing may be either closed (if there is no more information to be received) or continued to a date and time certain (if the RCC needs additional information).
-You will not receive written notice of the continued hearing date.
-To verify that a hearing is being held on a scheduled date, you can call the RCC office.
+The Commission members will ask questions and the Chairperson will provide an opportunity for anyone in the audience to ask questions or offer an opinion as it relates to wetland protection.
+Since the Commission reviews several projects in an evening, hearings last only for a specified period of time.
+At the end of this time, the hearing may be either closed (if there is no more information to be received) or continued to a specific date and time (if the Commission needs additional information).
+Additional notifications of continuations are not mailed.
+Commission agendas are posted on the Town's calendar no less than 48 hours before a meeting date.

 What Issues Does the Commission Consider?
-The scope of issues that the RCC can consider in reviewing proposed projects is defined by the Mass.
-Wetlands Protection Act and Regulations and the Randolph Wetlands Protection Bylaw Act.
+The scope of issues that the Conservation Commission can consider in reviewing proposed projects is defined by the Mass.
+Wetlands Protection Act and Regulations and the Randolph Wetlands Protection Ordinances.
 In presenting testimony (oral or written), please be aware that the Commission’s jurisdiction only relates to wetland issues.

-State your name and address for the record before you speak and each time you speak
+State your name and address for the record before you speak.

-Feel free to use the proposed plan to point out concerns you may have
+Use the proposed plan to point out concerns or questions.

-Try to state all of your questions or concerns at once and then allow the next person to speak
+State all questions or concerns at once and then allow the next person to speak.

-While you may have questions of the applicant, you should address them to the RCC
+While you may have questions of the applicant, they must be addressed to the Commission chairperson.

-Stick to issues relating to the project and within the scope of the RCC review.
-For example, issues like traffic and noise are outside of the RCC purview
+Issues relating to the project that are within the scope of the Commission may be presented.
+Issues such as traffic and noise are outside of the Commission's authority to review.

 What Happens After the Hearing?
-After the hearing is closed, the RCC deliberates and issues a decision (Order of Conditions), within 21 days of closing the hearing.
-The RCC generally approves the project with conditions.
-In rare circumstances, the WCC can deny a project if it cannot be adequately conditioned to protect wetlands.
+After the hearing is closed, the Commission deliberates the project and impacts on the wetlands.
+They issue a decision (Order of Conditions), within 21 days of closing the hearing outlining the approval of a project and any criteria the property owner must comply with to protect the associated wetland areas.
+The Commission may deny a project if it cannot be adequately conditioned to protect wetlands.

 Will I Be Notified of the Decision?
-Copies of decisions are not sent to abutters.
-You may request a copy from the RCC office.
-The owner is also required to record it at the Registry of Deeds.
-Permits are generally valid for three years.
+You may request a copy from the Conservation office at Town Hall.
+The property owner is also required to record the decision at the Norfolk Registry of Deeds in Dedham.